What’s it all about?

 River: Half hourly river boat services run to Canary Wharf and Greenwich from London Bridge pier.

-The area is home to several primary schools including Charles Dickens Primary, which works with the Unicorn Theatre and Shakespeare’s Globe.
+The area is home to several primary schools including the Cathedral School and Charles Dickens Primary, which works with the Unicorn Theatre and Shakespeare’s Globe.
 There are many choices at secondary level, both state and independent, including the London Nautical School, which is a specialist sports college, and a variety of faith schools.

 Please see our schools tab for more information on schools in this area.